First Responders Children’s Foundation Resiliency Program

 First Responders Children’s Foundation can help if your child is experiencing any of the following: Fear, anxiety, isolation, depression, nightmares, undeserved shame, victim of Bullying, public humiliation or self-harm ideation.

-The program is available to first responder families in California, Florida, New York, New Jersey, Tennessee and Texas.
+The program is available to first responder families in Hawaii, California, Oklahoma, Florida, New York, New Jersey, Tennessee and Texas.
 The program has been developed to scale into more states.

 First Responders Children’s Foundation does not provide a suicide hotline.
 If anyone in your family is experiencing suicidal thoughts or an emergency please call your local emergency number 9-1-1.
 Or reach out to the National Suicide Prevention Lifeline: 1-800-273-8255 or suicidepreventionlifeline.org.